-Our Medical Services staff specializing in sexual and reproductive health includes a gynecologist, nurse practitioners, a registered nurse and health care technicians who provide care in a safe environment so you can stay healthy and comfortable.
+Our Medical Services staff specializing in sexual and reproductive health includes nurse practitioners, a registered nurse and health care technicians who provide care in a safe environment so you can stay healthy and comfortable.

 We provide care to students of all gender identities and sexual orientations.